-Protein metabolism during and after exercise is affected by sex, age, intensity, duration, and type of exercise [91].
-Strength exercise affects muscle protein turnover that can persist for up 72 h and there is evidences that the timing of intake and the protein source during recovery can regulate the protein synthesis and influence muscle hypertrophy [122].
-The current Recommended Dietary Allowance is 0.8 g/kg/day for sedentary adults [119] and for athletes are needed to intake higher amounts of protein, ranging from 1.2-2.0 g/kg/day [5] The type of protein and consequently digestibility, amount and type amino acids can influence the protein synthesis [122].
-Milk intake showed higher myofibrillar protein synthesis rates than beef during the first 2 hours after resistance exercise, but no difference was observed after 5 hours [124].
-Phillips [146] showed greater muscle protein synthesis after beef intake compared to soy intake.
-Furthermore, a comparison of milk with soy protein revealed a higher fractional synthesis ratio with milk after exercise [125] and also promoted higher gain of lean mass [126].
-Milk presents 4:1 casein-whey protein by content.
-A study by [127] compared the effects of whey, casein, and soy on mixed muscle protein fractional protein rate.
-Higher protein synthesis was observed with whey protein after exercise [127] which may be due to whey's leucine content and rapid absorption.
-Actually, it has become apparent that leucine is the main amino acid to activate the mTOR pathway [6] and protein synthesis, however if adequate protein is consumed, the additional leucine does not seems to influence lean mass gain [128,129].
+Protein metabolism during and after exercise is affected by sex, age, intensity, duration, and type of exercise.
+Strength exercise affects muscle protein turnover which can persist for up 72 h and there is evidences that the timing of intake and the protein source during recovery can regulate the protein synthesis and influence muscle hypertrophy.
+The current Recommended Dietary Allowance is 0.8 g/kg/day for sedentary adults and for athletes are needed to intake higher amounts of protein, ranging from 1.2-2.0 g/kg/day The type of protein and consequently digestibility, amount and type amino acids can influence the protein synthesis.
+Milk intake showed higher myofibrillar protein synthesis rates than beef during the first 2 hours after resistance exercise, but no difference was observed after 5 hours.
+Phillips showed greater muscle protein synthesis after beef intake compared to soy intake.
+Furthermore, a comparison of milk with soy protein revealed a higher fractional synthesis ratio with milk after exercise and also promoted higher gain of lean mass.
+Milk presents 4:1 casein-whey protein.
+A review compared the effects of whey, casein, and soy on mixed muscle protein fractional protein rate.
+Higher protein synthesis was observed with whey protein after exercise which may be due to whey's leucine content and rapid absorption.
+Actually, it has become apparent that leucine is the main amino acid to activate the mTOR pathway and protein synthesis, however if adequate protein is consumed, the additional leucine does not seems to influence lean mass gain.

-8.1 Timing of Protein Intake
+Timing of Protein Intake

-The timing of protein intake with respect to an exercise bout is an important consideration.
-Muscle protein synthesis (MPS) seems to be higher when ingested after resistance exercise compared to before exercise [6]; however, there is no consensus.
-Tipton et al [131] showed no difference in MPS with protein intake before or after exercise.
-A recent meta-analysis showed that the total protein intake during the day is more important than the timing [132].
-Although the intake of protein close to the exercise could be important [133], protein synthesis is elevated after 16-48 hour of resistance exercise and this period can be considered as a "window of opportunity" [130, 133].
+The timing of protein intake with respect to an exercise bout seems to be an important.
+Muscle protein synthesis (MPS) seems to be higher when ingested after resistance exercise compared to before exercise; however, there is no consensus.
+Tipton et al showed no difference in MPS with protein intake before or after exercise.
+A recent meta-analysis showed that the total protein intake during the day is more important than the timing.
+Although the intake of protein close to the exercise could be important, protein synthesis is elevated after 16-48 hour of resistance exercise and this period can be considered as a "window of opportunity"130,133.
 Recently, it was demonstrated that an important moment in the 24 h period for protein intake is before sleep.
-The effect of 40 g casein plus CHO intake 30 minutes before sleep was examined and the authors concluded that protein ingested immediately before sleep improved whole-body protein balance during post exercise overnight recovery [134].
-After this study, the same research group showed that an intake of 27.5 g of protein plus 15 g of CHO before sleep promoted higher muscle mass gain when compared with a non-caloric placebo intake after 12 weeks of resistance exercise program in young individuals [135].
-However, it is important to remember that the group that received protein supplementation before sleep also increased the total protein intake, therefore, it is not known whether the timing or total protein consumption was important.
+The effect of 40 g casein plus CHO intake 30 minutes before sleep was examined and the authors concluded that protein ingested immediately before sleep improved whole-body protein balance during post exercise overnight recovery.
+After this study, the same research group showed that an intake of 27.5 g of protein plus 15 g of CHO before sleep promoted higher muscle mass gain when compared with a non-caloric placebo intake after 12 weeks of resistance exercise program in young individuals.
+However, it is important to emphasize that the group that received protein supplementation before sleep also increased the total protein intake, therefore, it is not known whether the timing or total protein consumption was the most important.
 More studies are necessary comparing the timing of protein intake with the same total protein intake between the groups.

-8.2 Dose of Protein Intake
+Dose of Protein Intake